-IWES operates technology-independent test platforms (hydrogen labs) for the qualification and optimization of electrolyzers – from the cell to the industry stack right up to full system level – with a total connection power of up to 26 MW.
+Fraunhofer IWES operates the technology-independent hydrogen labs that serve as test platforms for the qualification and optimization of electrolyzers, ranging from the cell level to industrial stacks and full system integration.
 In addition to electrolyzers, hydrogen-consuming units and parts of the peripheral infrastructure are also tested here.
 Among other things, the long-term stability of materials and components in the dynamic operation of electrolyzers coupled with wind turbines is being tested.

 Furthermore, the world’s leading facility for grid integration tests is available at the Dynamic Nacelle Testing Laboratory (DyNaLab).
 As future electrolyzers will be connected to the power grid as large consumers, their grid-supporting properties are very important, which is why their determination and optimization is a focus of research and development.
 We provide the manufacturers with support in the further development of their products accordingly.